VibeDylan/wa-tor/readme.md

 # macOS Setup Guide

-## Installation Steps

-### 1. Install Python 3.12

-Download and install Python 3.12 from the official website: [Python 3.12 macOS installer](https://www.python.org/downloads/)
+1. Download and install Python 3.12 from the official website: [Python 3.12 macOS installer](https://www.python.org/downloads/)

-### 2. Create a Virtual Environment

-Navigate to the root of your project and create a virtual environment using Python 3.12:
+2. Navigate to the root of your project and create a virtual environment using Python 3.12:

 ```bash
 python3.12 -m venv .venv
 ```

-### 3. Select the Python Interpreter
+3. Select the Python Interpreter

 Select the 3.12 interpreter in your IDE:
 - **VSCode**: Bottom-right corner
 - **IntelliJ/PyCharm**: Project Interpreter settings

-### 4. Activate the Virtual Environment
+4. Activate the Virtual Environment

 ```bash
 source .venv/bin/activate
 ```

-### 5. Verify Python Version
+5. Verify Python Version

 Check that you're using the correct Python version:

 ```bash
 python --version
 ```

-### 6. Install Dependencies
+6. Install Dependencies

 Install the required modules from the requirements file:

 ```bash
 pip install -r requirements.txt
 ```

-### 7. Confirmation
+7. Confirmation

 You should now see the environment name displayed in your terminal in parentheses (e.g., `(.venv)`), indicating that the virtual environment is active.